ryanh2o3/treblesurf-backend/README.md

 - Google OAuth for authentication
 - AWS Lambda with API Gateway for hosting
 - WebSocket support for real-time updates
-- AWS MediaLive for streaming
+- AWS Kinesis Video Streams for streaming

 ## What It Does